 In a nutshell: With a point to prove and the power to impress, the X4 M40i certainly left an impression on me as one of the best takes on what a coupé SUV is all about.

-Full Disclosure: The car used for this test was provided by BMW Australia for five days with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by BMW Australia for five days with a full tank of fuel and toll expenses covered.
 All additional fuel expenses were covered by the author.